 Open the Options dialog box by doing one of the following:

 - On the main menu, choose .

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Build, Execution, Deployment node, and then click Options under Deployment.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
+Expand the Build, Execution, Deployment node, and then click Options under Deployment.